Punktum-dk/epp-service-specification/README.md

 The two above methods reflect the same usage as for domain name application using [domain create](#domain-create).

-Here follows an example of a request to change the registrant using the seconds method.
+Here follows an example of a request to change the registrant using the second method.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>